prooflesben/Seam-Carver/README.md

 First, create a new PixelImage object in testBigBang like shown below.
 Ensure that the jpg image you are referencing is in the main project folder.
 PixelImage balloonsImage = new PixelImage(new FromFileImage("balloons.jpg"));

+# Extra Features
+To pause the game press space
+To change to/from deleting vertical seams press v or V To change to/from deleting horizontal seams press h or H To change to/from grayscale press g or G
+To change to/from seam weight press w or W
+Click any other key and reverts to randomly deleting in full color

 Then create a SeamCarvingWorld object using the PixelImage as an input for the constructor like below.
 SeamCarvingWWorld ballonsWorld = new SeamCarvingWorld(balloonsImage);